dynamomanal/My-Digital-Ocean/README.md

  Problem It Solves:

 Manually searching and applying for jobs is time-consuming, repetitive, and inefficient.
 Candidates waste hours filling out similar forms, uploading the same CV, and writing new cover letters.
-AutoApply.AI eliminates this friction — making job hunting as simple as setting preferences and clicking once.
+JobPilot.AI eliminates this friction — making job hunting as simple as setting preferences and clicking once.